-'''

 e <- numeric()

-'''

 makes e an empty vector structure of mode numeric.
 Similarly character() is a empty character vector, and so on.
 Once an object of any size has been created, new components may be added to it simply by giving it an index value outside its previous range.
-Thus now makes e a vector of length 3, (the first two components of which are at this point both NA).
+Thus e[3] <- 17 now makes e a vector of length 3, (the first two components of which are at this point both NA).
 This applies to any structure at all, provided the mode of the additional component(s) agrees with the mode of the object in the first place.

-This automatic adjustment of lengths of an object is used often, for example in the scan() function for input. (see Section 7.2 [The scan() function], page 31.)
+This automatic adjustment of lengths of an object is used often, for example in the scan() function for input. (see Section 7.2 [The scan() function], page 33.)

 Conversely to truncate the size of an object requires only an assignment to do so.
-Hence if alpha is an object of length 10, then makes it an object of length 5 consisting of just the former components with even index.
+Hence if alpha is an object of length 10, then alpha <- alpha[2 1:5]

+makes it an object of length 5 consisting of just the former components with even index.
 (The old indices are not retained, of course.)
-We can then retain just the first three values by and vectors can be extended (by missing values) in the same way.
+We can then retain just the first three values by length(alpha) <- 3 and vectors can be extended (by missing values) in the same way.